Law Firm SEO: What Attorneys Should Know About SEO in 2020

 In our particular example we started as always from a complimentary “Attorney SEO performance audit” and discovered a very popular situation:

-Website was very professional but had slow load speed and issues with mobile version which was 15% of problems
+The website was very professional but had slow load speed and issues with the mobile version which was 15% of the problems.

-Another 20% of problems were coming from the fact that nobody ever worked on SEO backlinks.
-There were very little submissions to legal directories, no lawyer-specific guest blog posts etc. So Google saw it as a sign that nobody on the internet wrote anything about our client.
+Another 20% of the problems were coming from the fact that nobody ever worked on SEO backlinks.
+There were very little submissions to legal directories, no lawyer-specific guest blog posts, etc. So Google saw it as a sign that nobody on the internet wrote anything about our client.

 But the most problems were coming from the fact that our client’s SEO content strategy was ineffective.
-Instead setting up a SMART goal and go for something narrow and specific, our client (with limited budget) tried to go for very expensive and general keywords trying and failing to compete with law firms with huge budgets
+Instead of setting up a SMART goal and pursue something narrow and specific, our client (with a limited budget) went for very expensive and general keywords trying and failing to compete with law firms with huge budgets.

 There were many other problems like poor case studies, absence of video content, mediocre reviews, etc.

-During the next 4 months with we’ve done the following work:
+During the following 4 months performed the following work:

-Made the website load speed to up “green” in Google tool (1 week)
+Enhanced the website load speed to meet Google’s “green” standard (1 week)

-Created a long-term SEO strategy and detailed production schedule
+Created a long-term SEO strategy and a detailed production schedule

 Registered the website in most popular legal directories